Isabel González: Board Hearings

-Two days later, without help from the father of Isabel González's expected child, González's brother and Domingo Collazo's wife, Hermina Collazo (Hermina was Isabel's aunt, or the sister of Isabel's mother, Antonia Davila), tried to assure the court they could help González.
+Two days later, without help from the father of Isabel González's expected child, González's brother and Domingo Collazo's wife, Hermina Collazo (Isabel's aunt), tried to assure the court they could help González.
 The family insisted that Gonzalez would not be a burden to the State's Welfare system since they had the economic means to support her.
 These attempts failed, in part because González's fiancé failed to appear at the hearing.
 The immigration authorities placed emphasis on his absence in its decision to stop her from entering the mainland US.

 Collazo drew on his political and professional connections.
 In the 1890s, he had been active in the Revolutionary Committee of Puerto Rico, a radical wing of the Cuban Revolutionary Party that sought an Antillean social revolution to improve the status of workers and people of African descent.
 He had attended meetings with the Antillean activists Arturo Alfonso Schomburg and Rosendo Rodríguez.
 Collazo swore a habeas corpus petition for González.
 A friend of González related the story to Orrel A. Parker, a lawyer.
 His partner Charles E. Le Barbier became interested in the case and filed Collazo's petition with the U.S. Circuit Court for the Southern District of New York.
-Seven weeks later, the court issued its opinion, ruling that the petitioner was an alien and upholding her exclusion.
+Seven weeks later, however, the court issued its opinion, ruling that the petitioner was an alien and upholding her exclusion.